 Reporting Violations and Questions

-Directors, officers, and employees must report, in person or in writing, any known or suspected violations of laws, governmental regulations or this Code to either the Corporation Ethics Officer or the Chair of the Governance Committee.
-Additionally, directors, officers, and employees may contact the Corporation Ethics Officer or the Governance Committee with a question or concern about this Code or a business practice.
-Any questions or violation reports will be addressed immediately and seriously, and can be made anonymously.
-If you feel uncomfortable reporting suspected violations to these individuals, you may report matters to Gowling Lafleur Henderson LLP.
-The address and telephone number of these persons are listed in the attachment to this Code.
+Directors, officers, and employees must report, in person or in writing, any known or suspected violations of laws, governmental regulations or this Code to the Corporation Ethics Officer.
+Additionally, directors, officers, and employees may contact the Corporation Ethics Officer with a question or concern about this Code or a business practice.
+Any questions or violation reports will be addressed immediately and seriously and can be made anonymously.
+If you feel uncomfortable reporting suspected violations to this individual, you may report matters to Gowling WLG (Canada) LLP at the address and telephone numbers listed below.

 We will not allow any harassment, retaliation or any type of discrimination against a director, officer or employee who acts in good faith in reporting any violation.